|2018-07-26 - 2018-07-29||2018 Wild Coyote Trail Camp|

-For 5 days and 4 nights, athletes will explore the amazing trails near the coast with two professional runners as guides and an intimate group of motivated high school runners.
+For 4 days and 3 nights, athletes will explore the amazing trails in the mountains with two professional runners as guides and an intimate group of motivated high school runners.
 We are looking for 18 wild coyotes who love to run, are not afraid of a challenge, and are looking for an inspirational and educational opportunity to explore and learn how to stay healthy for a life-long running career.

-Each day will consist of one or two runs on the trails that meander into the forest and along the coast.
+Each day will consist of one or two runs on the trails that meander into the forest.
 The runs will vary in distance and terrain, but the one thing that stays consistent is the beautiful scenery.
-There will be one long run of 8-12 miles that will end at the beach.
-One day will be a very early sunrise run amongst the Elk at Tomales Point.
 We welcome all levels of ability, and it is our goal to make sure that everyone has someone to run with.
 Campers should arrive to camp in reasonable shape, and be ready to run each day.

 Eating Is Training

 Training is so much more than running...we believe eating is training.
 The Wild Coyotes will be spending quality time in the kitchen getting hands-on experience with planning, preparing, and crafting nutritious and tasty meals.
 All of our meals are organic, and there will be vegan options as well.
 Each camper will return home armed with the expertise to make the best decisions about what they eat to support the rigors of training.
 By eating the right nutrients, in the right amounts, at the right time, we grow stronger, get faster, and learn how to endure more.

 Our Tahoe camp location is the Hutchinson Lodge, near Donner Summit.
 There are two large loft areas, and here campers will need to bring a sleeping bag and pad, as the accommodations are a bit more rustic.
 Campers can be dropped off directly at camp, or we can provide transportation on Thursday and Sunday between camp and the Rockridge Bart Station in Oakland.